molpopgen/fwdpy11/doc/pages/introexample.rst

    "maximally" simplified with respect to any single time point.
 Rather, it is simplified with respect to the nodes from all sampled time points.
-2. This tree sequence contains our selected mutations **and** the neutral mutations that we added, meaning it has a lot more work todo than the loop over haploid genomes, which separates the two classes of mutations.
+2. This tree sequence contains our selected mutations **and** the neutral mutations that we added, meaning it has a lot more work to do than the loop over haploid genomes, which separates the two classes of mutations.

 To fix the first issue, we can obtain a new table collection simplified with respect to the